pseudomuto/proto-parser/examples/buf-module-provider/README.md

-# BufResolver Example
+# BufModuleProvider Example

-This example demonstrates how to use the `BufResolver` to integrate with Buf Schema Registry modules in your protobuf parsing workflow.
+This example demonstrates how to use the `BufModuleProvider` to integrate with Buf Schema Registry modules in your protobuf parsing workflow.

 ## What this example shows